emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

 The new `PreviewViewModel` will display the search results in a table and on a 2D map (another `Globe` object).
 Its `previewResults` function loads a Knockout observable array with the results.
-These results are used to populate the table's rows and the preview globe's markers.
+These results are used to populate the table's rows and the preview globe's placemarks.
+When table row is clicked, its onClick event invokes `previewSelection` which centers the preview globe/map on the selected item's location.

 Add the following JavaScript code for the `PreviewViewModel` to app.js below the `SearchViewModel`.